NASAPsyche/irondb/README.md

 ```

 ## Architectural Notes
 The Iron Meteorite Database implements a Model-View-Controller architecture leveraging an external module of scripts to provide tools for extracting element compositional data of iron meteorites from research papers.
-App uses Bootstrap and JQuery front-end on top of EJS templates, Web server built on Express and Node.js to handle requests, and Postgres Database stores all collected data.
+The app uses Bootstrap and JQuery front-end on top of EJS templates, the web server is built on Express and Node.js to handle requests, and Postgres Database stores all collected data.

 ### **Docker**: Supporting files for the build of containers for running the server and database.
 Two docker containers comprise the execution environment.
-Server and scripts are ran in one container, while the database is run in another.
+Server and scripts are run in one container, while the database is run in another.
 The Iron Shell (iron.sh) provides a utility for running and managing the docker aspects of the project.
 Repository files are copied into the server image and postgres image is initialized using the files in db-init of the model directory.
-(Note: docker-compose.yml in root of repository as well as iron.sh used to manage and run docker containers)
+(Note: docker-compose.yml in root of repository as well as iron.sh used to manage and run docker containers.)
 #### **Components**:
 - **mock:** Directory containing scripts used by iron.sh to add mock users to the application.
 This is necessary as password hashes are stored, not passwords.
 - **node:** Directory containing node image and accompanying build files.
 - **postgres:** Directory containing postgres image and accompanying build files.
 - **template:** Template files used when initializing for the first time with iron.sh.
 These files allow the shell script to provide the user with options to set parameters like the database username and password as well as dynamically generating the app secret.
-- **wait-for-it.sh** [Bash script](https://github.com/vishnubob/wait-for-it) used to stager the deployment of docker containers so the database is up and ready to accept connections before the server is started.
+- **wait-for-it.sh** [Bash script](https://github.com/vishnubob/wait-for-it) used to stage the deployment of docker containers so the database is up and ready to accept connections before the server is started.

 ### **Model**: Defines the database and data representation.